koschos/php-retry/README.md

 # Overview

+PHP library for retries.
-This project is port from the great spring retry project https://github.com/spring-projects/spring-retry in php which is often used in java projects.
+This is port of spring retry https://github.com/spring-projects/spring-retry

 # Not ported